dounai2333/CSNS-Chinese-Localization/README.md

 1. Get a cstrike_chn.nar from CSO China client
 2. Copy it and Paste to CSN:S Data folder
 3. Rename it to fixtrike.nar
-4. Start the program when Nexon Security is loading
+4. Start the program when Nexon Anti-Cheat* is loading
 5. We are done!
 Enjoy it!

+*Nexon Anti-Cheat: In the lower right of your screen with blue background, showing white text NEXON GAME SECURITY

 ### Will I be banned for using this on Steam server?
 Will, most likely **YES**.